What Is Bond Finance in an Offer to Purchase?

 Until the condition is fulfilled, the sale remains paused.
 Signatures may be in place and intentions may be clear, but ownership can't yet move.

-Why precision matters at this point
+Why precision counts at this point

 Because bond finance is conditional, precision carries consequence.
 An amount that doesn't align with lending reality, a deadline that is too loose, or wording that lacks definition can unsettle the agreement later, even where both parties entered into it honestly.